Kentucky Highland Renaissance Festival: Features

-Stage entertainment includes a mud show (Nuttin' But Mud), armored jousting (Round Table Productions), a circus-style sideshow (The Pickled Brothers), Fae Lore and faerie tales (Ebeneezer Grumpypants), and musicians performing historical and original songs.
+Stage entertainment includes a mud show, armored jousting, a circus-style sideshow (The Pickled Brothers), Fae Lore and faerie tales, and musicians performing historical and original songs.
 Throughout the festival there are family-oriented activities such as craft demonstrations, human-powered rides, and games.
-Makala's Inn, HooDoo's Pub, and The Twisted Thistle (The 21+ Pub) provide food, drinks, and continuous shows.
+Maekala's Inn, HooDoo's Pub, and The Twisted Thistle (The 21+ Pub) provide food, drinks, and continuous shows.
 Attendance in 2007 averaged over 1000 people a day.
 This year completed years.

 The land is also used for other events during the year, such as a Celtic Fest and Highlands Games in late September and a Dickens Festival in December.